apache/trafficcontrol/docs/source/api/v3/acme_accounts.rst

 Response Structure
 ------------------
-:email:       The account information as defined in :ref:`cdn.conf`.
+:email:       The email connected to the :term:`ACME Account`.
-:privateKey: The private key connected to the :term:`ACME account`.
+:privateKey:  The private key connected to the :term:`ACME Account`.
-:uri:         The URI for the :term:`ACME account`.
+:uri:         The URI for the :term:`ACME Account`.
 Differs per provider.
-:provider:    The ACME provider.
-This needs to correspond to the setup in :ref:`cdn.conf`.
+:provider:    The :abbr:`ACME (Automatic Certificate Management Environment)` provider.

 .. code-block:: http
 	:caption: Response Example